IgorKrupenja/zaino/README.md

 <br />

-<div align="center">🚨 This was my early first-year uni project so some things could have been done better.
+<div align="center">🚨 This was an early first-year uni project so some things could have been done better.
 It is no longer maintained but <a href="https://zaino.cc">live demo</a> is up.
 Running the app is also possible after completing <a href="#setup">setup</a>.</div>

 <br />